psychemedia/storytelling-notes/thirteen-precious-things.md

 ```

-## Further Notes on Magical Chessboard
+## Further Notes on Magical Chessboards

 Chessboards seem to make a frequent appearance across several tales, and as such provide a good opportunity for description.